Honours Courses: An Overview

 - How should we approach the use of biotechnology that aims to influence our interpersonal relationships?

-SH17 - The Philosophy of Susan Stebbing
+SH17 - Inquiry, Science, Democracy: The Philosophy of Susan Stebbing

 “If I were teaching ethics in a university I should make my students close all their textbooks and read and discuss Professor Stebbing's new book.”
 C. D Broad, “Review of Ideals and Illusions”, 1941.

 L. Susan Stebbing (1885-1943) was a member of the first generation of analytic philosophers after Russell, Moore, and Wittgenstein.
 She was the first woman to be a professor of philosophy in the UK.
 She played a prominent role in setting the direction of analytic philosophy.
 Recent interest in her work has revealed the extent to which she anticipated subsequent developments in philosophy of language, metaphysics, epistemology, and political philosophy.
-This course will cover four interrelated aspects of Stebbing’s philosophy and their relationship to more recent philosophy.
+This course will cover several interrelated aspects of Stebbing’s philosophy and their relationship to more recent philosophy.

 SH18 - Senior Reading Seminar 1: The Unity of Science